markterence/discord-quest-completer/README.md

 ### Windows

-You can download manually pre-built pre-release binaries on the [Releases](https://github.com/markterence/discord-activity/releases) page.
+You can download manually pre-built release binaries on the [Releases](https://github.com/markterence/discord-activity/releases) page.

 Alternatively, you can follow the [development setup instructions](#-development-setup) to build the app from source.